UoM-ResPlat-DevOps/SpartanBioinformatics/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 4: Backfilling
 * Many schedulers and resource managers use a backfilling algorithm to improve system utilisation and maximise job throughout.
 * When more resource intensive (e.g., multiple node) jobs are running it is possible that gaps ends up in the resource allocation.
-To fill these gaps a best effort is made for low-resource jobs to slot into these spaces.
 * For example, on an 8-core node, an 8 core job is running, a 4 core job is launched, then an 8 core job, then another 4 core job.
 The two 4 core jobs will run before the second 8 core job.
 -- *Slide End* --

 -- *Slide* --
 ### Part 4: Memory Allocation
 * By default the scheduler will set memory equal to the total amount on a compute node divided by the number of cores requested.
-In some cases this might not be enough (e.g., very large dataset that needs to be loaded with low level of parallelisation).
 * Additional memory can be allocated with the `--mem=[mem][M|G|T]` directive (entire job) or `--mem-per-cpu=[mem][M|G|T]` (per core).
 Maximum should be based around total cores -1 (for system processes).
 The --mem-per-cpu directive is for threads for OpenMP applications and processor ranks for MPI.
 -- *Slide End* --